Isaiah 4 – The Messiah’s Community

 ii.
 “He not only washeth his people from their sins, but taketh away their swinish natures, whereby they would else return to their former wallowing in the mire.”
 (Trapp)

 b.
-A cloud and smoke by day and the shining of a flaming fire by night: when the Branch of the LORD reigns, there will be the tangible presence of the LORD.
+A cloud and smoke by day and the shining of a flaming fire by night: When the Branch of the LORD reigns, there will be the tangible presence of the LORD.
 Just as in the days of the Exodus, God will be as real as a pillar of cloud by day and a pillar of fire by night (Exodus 13:21-22).

 i.
 “Nothing is more necessary than that we follow our calling, and perform our duty faithfully.
-It belongs equally to the condition of the good and of the bad that they suffer man incoveniencies; but bad men have no refuge, no place of concealment in which they may hide themselves, and they must be utterly overwhelmed.
+It belongs equally to the condition of the good and of the bad that they suffer many inconveniences; but bad men have no refuge, no place of concealment in which they may hide themselves, and they must be utterly overwhelmed.
 But blessed is the condition of the godly; for although they endure heat and cold, still they have a safe refuge in God.”
 (Calvin)

 ii.
 If we are really born again, we want to be washed, have the presence of the LORD, and enjoy His protection.
 Many people only want the LORD’s constant presence and protection.
 But He doesn’t grant those apart from His cleansing.